kwaldenphd/apis-python/README.md

 <blockquote>QX: What are we seeing in the browser or in this sample JSON?
 Some of the specific fields?
 What do we think this might look like when we bring it into Python, aka connect with JSON</blockquote>

-# What does it look like to call an API in Python?
+# Making an API call in Python

 First we use the `requests` module to send HTTP requests (i.e. request data via the world wide web) using Python.
 - [Requests: HTTP for Humans documentation](https://requests.readthedocs.io/en/master/)